 Vance-Granville Community College is legally authorized to collect student social security numbers in order to comply with certain federal and state reporting requirements, and to meet the business imperatives of the College.
 Effective fall semester 2007, the college no longer uses student social security numbers as the primary method for student identification, but rather uses a unique computer generated ID number.
-Questions concerning the use of social security numbers should be directed to the Vice President of Employee and Student Services or the Registrar.
+Questions concerning the use of social security numbers should be directed to the Vice President of Learning, Student Engagement & Success.